dltuananh123/Resort-Quote-Generator/setup/README.md

 ## Environment Configuration

-Make sure your `.env.local` file is properly configured with the Supabase environment variables:
+Make sure your `.env.local` file is correctly configured with the Supabase environment variables:

 ```
 NEXT_PUBLIC_SUPABASE_URL=your_supabase_url_here